 Leadership Standard 1 -Builds and sustains relationships to foster the success of students and staff 1.
 Exemplary Administrators consistently build and sustain relationships to foster the success of students and staff.
-The school staff is fully engaged in relationship building through collaboration, internal and external communication, and building trust with staff, students, families, and community stakeholders.
-2. Operational Administrators regularly build and sustain relationships to foster the success of students and staff. √ 3.
-Emerging Administrators sometimes build relationships to foster the success of students and o. mierging staff.
+The school staff is fully engaged in relationship building through collaboration, internal and external communication, and building trust with staff, students, families, and communication to the old are 2.
+Operational and community stakeholders.
+Administrators regularly build and sustain relationships to foster the success of students and staff. √ 3.
+Emerging Administrators sometimes build relationships to foster the success of students and staff.
 4. Not Evident Administrators seldom, if ever, build relationships to foster the success of students and staff.